cloudflare/workers-docs/build-a-serverless-function/tutorials/build-a-qr-code-generator.md

 ### Building a QR Code

 All projects deployed to Cloudflare Workers support NPM packages, which makes it incredibly easy to rapidly build out _a lot_ of functionality in your serverless functions.
-The [`qr-image`](<https://github.com/alexeyten/qr-image>) package is a great way to take text and encode it into a QR code, with support for generating the codes in a number of file formats (such as PNG, the default, and SVG) and configuring other aspects of the code's image.
+The [`qr-image`](<https://github.com/alexeyten/qr-image>) package is a great way to take text, and encode it into a QR code, with support for generating the codes in a number of file formats (such as PNG, the default, and SVG), and configuring other aspects of the generated QR code.
 In the command-line, install and save `qr-image` to your project's `package.json`:

 ```
 npm install --save qr-image